Vita-Diva/bttcdoc/docs/en/README.md

 The BitTorrent-Chain achieves economies of scale by conducting a large number of transactions at the block producer layer, thus reducing costs and ensuring low transaction costs.

+## BTT Token

+BTT is BTTC's native token, similiar to TRX on TRON.
+To send various transactions on BTTC, you must pay the fee using BTT.

 ## dApp Development

 You are already a BTTC developer if you have developed a dApp on TRON or Ethereum.
 On BTTC, you can use familiar development tools like Truffle, Remix, and others.
 You can begin using BTTC's RPC by switching to it.